You Don't Have To Love Your Pregnancy To Love Your Baby - Baby Chick

 Share

 Ah, the gift of life!
 A new baby is such a wonderful addition to the world.
-We all smile, spreading congratulatory messages and feeling eager to get a glimpse at their sweet little face.
-It seems like everyone in your circle becomes involved in the newborn bliss.
+We all smile, spread congratulatory messages, and feel eager to get a glimpse at their sweet little face.
+It seems like everyone in your circle becomes involved in newborn bliss.
 The part of the journey that everyone is forgetting about?
 The almost ten-month-long process that gets us to this point: the pregnancy!

 Pregnancy is a life-altering experience, and contrary to the myths of magical glows and luscious hair, it isn’t always a beautiful ride.
 Each pregnancy is different, and each expecting mother approaches it in her own way.
 You do not have to love your pregnancy to love your baby.